geeksforsocialchange/imok/docs/development.md

 For local development we use docker-compose so that we don't need to configure postgresql.

 1. `docker-compose up` to launch a postgresql database and the webserver
-2. `docker-compose run web python manage.py migrate application` to run database migrations
+2. `docker-compose run web python manage.py migrate` to run database migrations
 3. `docker-compose run web python manage.py createsuperuser` to create an admin user

 You may also want to `pip install -r requirements.txt` outside of Docker to get code completion in your editor